AIRCAT

 Starting a first Aircat poster

-I have been working away on the first Aircat travel poster.
 I was following the proof-of-concept ideas and testing different HDRI files.
 I found a great candidate at openfootage.
 That was giving me good results but in the large renders Aircat was in focus and the sunlight reflecting off the ocean definitely wasn't.
 There was no problem as such - the free HDRI just isn't that high resolution.
 So I paid my AUD$13 and bought the high resolution version.
 The difference is quite dramatic and the results much better.
 In the image below the left side is the free low res version, the right side the $13 high res version.

 The low res HDRI on the left, the high res on the right.